 The Outer Banks, North Carolina

 Best known for their expansive beaches and the gorgeous Cape Hatteras National Seashore, the Outer Banks are a string of long, thin, barrier islands that run down the coast of North Carolina.
 Their sheer beauty and slower pace of life have made them a slightly off-the-radar vacation destination.

 While you could easily spend your days lounging on the beautiful beaches, you won’t want to miss the top things to do in the Outer Banks.
-These include some unique opportunities in the area like spotting the wild horses that roam the beach in Currituck National Wildlife, visiting the Wright Brothers National Memorial which commemorates the first flight in the world, or climbing up the many lighthouses that dot the shoreline.
+These include some unique opportunities in the area like spotting the wild horses that roam the beach in Currituck National Wildlife Refuge, visiting the Wright Brothers National Memorial which commemorates the first flight in the world, or climbing up the many lighthouses that dot the shoreline.